localmuchsupport/localmuchsupport.github.io/terms.md

 Title: Terms and Conditions |
 ---
 <h1>Terms and Conditions</h1>
-<p>This website and platform service is owned and operating by LocalMuch Pty Ltd. By accessing and/or using this website and related services, you agree to these Terms and Conditions as may be updated from time to time, which include our Privacy Policy (available https://support.localmuch.com/privacy) (<em>Terms</em>).
+<p>This website and platform service is owned and operating by LocalMuch Pty Ltd. By accessing and/or using this website and related services, you agree to these Terms and Conditions as may be updated from time to time, which include our Privacy Policy (available at https://support.localmuch.com/privacy) (<em>Terms</em>).
 You should review our Privacy Policy and these terms carefully and immediately cease using our website if you do not agree to these terms as may be updated from time to time.</p>

 <p>In these Terms, 'us', 'we' and 'our' means LocalMuch Pty Ltd and our related bodies corporate.